cmu-crafting-software/cmu-crafting-software.github.io/assignments/hw3.md

 We provided a CSV file with some errors.
 Download the file here: TODO.
 Please put the file in `hw3`.

-THroughout this homework, you will identify the problems in this file and fix them computationally in a Python program.
+Throughout this homework, you will identify the problems in this file and fix them computationally in a Python program.

 ### Write some starter code for reading and writing files